What is Order Fulfillment? Define Your Process & Strategy in 2023

 Adelina Zotta, Co-Founder of NutriPaw

-Order fulfillment options: what are they (and how to choose one)
+Order fulfillment options: what are they (+ 3 tips from the experts)

-The most common order fulfillment methods are outsourcing to a third-party fulfillment provider, merchant fulfillment, and dropshipping.
+The most common parcel fulfillment methods are outsourcing to a third-party fulfillment provider, merchant fulfillment, and dropshipping.

 Third-party fulfillment